 It can be images like a cloud, a moon disk, a flower or some pleasant sensations of bliss.
 Just notice it, do not intentionally change its shape, size, color or appearance.
 Do not move your mind from the breath to the nimitta.
 Just relax at the anapana spot.

 How to Identify the False Nimittas

 There are two types of nimittas: false nimittas and true nimittas.
 False nimittas are created by the mind and auto-suggestions and also by the external persons, organizations or environments.
 You can identify a false nimitta by its impact on your behavior and attitude.
-False nimtta makes people dependent on something external like people, techniques or organization.
+False nimtta makes people dependent on something external techniques or organization.
 It may create addiction to feelings, sensations and ideologies.
 If you are irritated and too much reactive after meditation, it can be the effect of false nimittas.